List of characters in mythology novels by Rick Riordan: Frank Zhang

-Frank Zhang, born Fai Zhang (Frank's Chinese name), is a 16-year-old demigod, son of Mars (Ares) and Emily Zhang, a Chinese-Canadian descendant of a demigod who died during military service in Afghanistan.
+Frank Zhang, born Fai Zhang (his Chinese name), is a demigod, son of Mars and Emily Zhang, a Chinese-Canadian descendant of a demigod who died during military service in Afghanistan.
 He is taken care of by his grandmother after his mother's death, and makes his way to Camp Jupiter upon her insistence.
 Frank's family descends from Periclymenus, a grandson of Poseidon, who had the power to shapeshift.
 However, his combined power of being a son of Mars and having the ability to shapeshift caused the Fates to tie his life force to a piece of firewood when he was a baby, so if the wood burns up, he will die (as in the ancient Greek legend of Meleager).
 Eventually, Frank entrusts the firewood to Hazel.

 Frank has a meek disposition.
-As he has been residing in Camp Jupiter for no more than a year, Frank is initially considered a probatio, or rookie, of the Fifth Cohort.
-During the Roman War Games, after Percy impresses everyone with his battle skills and instincts, Mars appears, informing Frank that he is his son and is to lead a quest.
+As he has been residing in Camp Jupiter for no more than a year, Frank is initially considered a probatio of the Fifth Cohort.
+In The Son of Neptune, Mars appears, informing Frank that he is his son and is to lead a quest.

-Frank was described as 'cuddly' and 'fuzzy' and with a chubby, babyish face in The Mark of Athena, but in The House of Hades, after summoning the blessing of Mars to defeat a hoard of enemies, he transforms.
+Frank was described as "cuddly" and "fuzzy" and with a chubby, babyish face in The Mark of Athena, but in The House of Hades, after summoning the blessing of Mars to defeat a hoard of enemies, he transforms.
 He is then described as being taller and more muscular, though he is still as sensitive as before, and is embarrassed at his new appearance at first.

 Frank burns his stick for the final time in The Tyrant's Tomb to kill Caligula.
 Despite the stick completely burning, Frank survives, freeing him from his curse.
 Apollo believes that by taking his fate into his own hands in such a noble way, Frank has created a new fate for himself free of his curse.
 It is also revealed that his romantic relationship with Hazel has enabled her to break her curse, fulfilling a prophecy that she had received that a descendant of Poseidon would wash away her curse.

 In The Tower of Nero, Frank and Hazel are revealed to have become the most efficient praetors the Twelfth Legion has ever had and have been building up New Rome.